Why We Wrote This Guide

 When Does Copyright Begin?

 As soon as an original work is created and fixed in a tangible form, the author(s) is granted copyright protection.
-It need not be registered with the Copyright Office in order to receive full protection under the law.
+The work does not need to be registered with the Copyright Office in order to receive full protection under the law because once the work is released it is copyrighted.
 However, Section 408 of the Copyright Act does include a process by which one can apply for registration with the U.S. Copyright Office.

 Why Register A Copyright?